How Voice And Video Call Works?

 STUN Server is used to get the public IP address.

-Why need public IP address?
+Why need a public IP address?

 A Public IP Address is an IP address that is globally unique across the Internet.
 Only one device may be in possession of a public IP address.

 A Private IP Address is an IP address that is not globally unique and may exist simultaneously on many different devices.
 A private IP address is never directly connected to the Internet.
-Devices that possesses a private IP address will be in their own unique IP space (e.g. different companies or domains).
+Devices that possess a private IP address will be in their own unique IP space (e.g. different companies or domains).

-As the NAT(Network Address Translation) provides the local IP address of the device which can’t be used publicly to connect peer to peer.
+The NAT(Network Address Translation) provides the local IP address of the device which can’t be used publicly to connect peer to peer.
 And for WebRTC, we need to have the public IP address.
 STUN Server provides that.